authcompanion/authcompanion2/README.md

 ## API Docs

+- **Try the API:** Open http://localhost:3002/docs/api in your browser while the AuthC server is running.
+The documentation UI allows you to try endpoints, inspect request/response schemas, and view detailed requirements.

 ### Authentication API

 The RESTful Authentication API powers the Web Forms by which users authenticate into your web app.
 It's important to note that the web forms alone doesn't cover every authentication flow for your users.
 For example: refreshing an expired access token would require interacting with AuthC's APIs in addition to using the Web Froms.